adblockplus/wentral/README.md

   the image will be cut into square slices as the model doesn't deal well with very non-square images (default: 0.7).
-- `slice_overlap` - minimal ratio of the slice area that will be overlapped: overlaps are necessary to make sure the ads at slice boundaries get detected (default: 0.2).
+- `slice_overlap` - minimal ratio of the slice area that will be overlapped: overlaps are necessary to make sure the objects at slice boundaries get detected (default: 0.2).

 The defaults can be changed by supplying the options to `wentral ws` (see `wentral ws -h` for more info).